Frequently Asked Massage Therapy Questions

 When should I not get a massage?

-There are few conditions which would prevent you from enjoying massage.
+There are a few conditions which would prevent you from enjoying the massage.
 You should not book a massage if you have a fever, cold/flu or contagious skin infection.

 What if I get an erection during my massage?